jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 > Congratulations!
 We just solve a problem using deep learning!

 The code looks simple and easy.
-Later, we will solve some visual recognition problems.
-You will realize the code and methods are almost the same.
+When we solve couple visual recognition problems later, you will realize the codes are almost the same.
 We prefer to keep things simple now so we can play with it with different ideas.
-In real life, instead of 2 input (the years of education and the monthly income), there may be a couple dozens **features** (input).
-For complex problems, we add more fully connected layers (FC) to enrich the model.
-For visual recognition, we convert the 2-D image into a 1-D array and feed it to a FC.
-Nevertheless, if we want to push the accuracy up for more complex visual problems, we add convolution layers in front of the FC.
-Nevertheless, learning the FC covers the critical techniques that needed for CNN.
+For real problems, instead of 2 input (the years of education and the monthly income), there may be a couple dozens features (input).
+For complex problems, we add fully connected layers (FC) to enrich the model.
+For visual recognition, we convert the 2-D image into a 1-D array and feed it to an FC.
+Nevertheless, if we want to push the accuracy up for complex visual problems, we add convolution layers in front of the FC.
+Nevertheless, learning FC covers the critical techniques for CNN.

-> In machine learning, we call the input "features".
-In visual problems, we may visualize what activates a node.
-We want to realize what features a node are extracting.

 Now we increase the number of hidden layers back from 2 to 4.
 Our prediction accuracy drops, and it takes more training time and tuning.
 When we plot it in 3D with variable income and eduction, some part of the 2D plain is bended instead of flat.
 <div class="imgcap">